 If you choose to live in a King’s Residence, you will be grouped in the same accommodation blocks as other students under 18 years of age.
 These residences have extra welfare and personal support for you.

-All King’s International Foundation students are guaranteed accommodation in a King’s Residence for up to two years, including the International Foundation year and the first year of your undergraduate degree at King’s.
+All King’s International Foundation students are guaranteed accommodation in a King’s Residence for their International Foundation year.
+Only if you are still under 18 when you start your first year of undergraduate degree at King’s, you will be guaranteed accommodation in King's Residence.
 You will need to submit a Parent/Legal Guardian Agreement to Study form U18.

 2. Live with a parent or legal guardian